A new year, a new decade, and a new-look Nordic Notes.

 “I’m looking forward to Copenhagen’s annual 3 Days of Design (14th-16th May).

-I came away from last year’s festival brimming with ideas and inspiration.
+I came away from last year’s festival brimming with ideas and design inspiration.
 It’s also a great opportunity to catch up with creative friends from all over the world, and to return to one of my all-time favourite cities.”

 Ingrid Opstad, That Scandinavian Feeling